hollenstein/xlsxreport/DOCUMENTATION.md

 --- *Note: Description missing* ---

 #### Tag sample sections
 In a `tag sample section`, columns are not directly specified with a `columns` parameter but rather by specifying a `tag` that allows the selection of columns containing a specific substring, but that also have a part of the column name different in each CSV file.
-This allows for example to create a section containing all sample intensity columns, irrespective of how the samples are named.
+The `tag` is used as a regular expression pattern to find matching colummns.
+This allows for example to create a section containing all "Intensity" columns, irrespective of how the samples are named.
 A second, global parameter called `sample_extraction_tag` is used to determine the sample names that together with the specified `tag` make up the column names.
+The `sample_extraction_tag` is also a regular expression pattern that is used to find the corresponding part in column names and extract the sample names as the remainder.
 The `sample_extraction_tag` is defined in the `settings` area of the template file.

 ##### Additional section parameters
 - Required: `tag: str`<br>